-If you’re looking for a new option—beyond beer and hard cider—to stash in the cooler at your next party, hard selzer may fit the bill.
+If you’re looking for a new drink option—beyond beer and hard cider—to stash in the cooler at your next party, hard seltzer may fit the bill.
 These boozy sparklers are easier to tote than a batch of Vodka Sodas, and their low calorie counts make them an appealing choice for that friend who’s always on a diet.

 With the popularity of easy-drinking cocktails like spritzes running concurrently with the flavored water craze, it was only a matter of time before these trends merged into a single, sparkling, spiked beverage.
 And, sure enough, now you can choose from dozens of boozy bubbly waters.
 But four pioneering brands were first on the scene: BON V!V Spiked Seltzer, Nauti Seltzer, Truly Hard Sparkling and White Claw Hard Seltzer.

 Each of these four brands produce multiple flavors of clear, spiked seltzer waters that are low in calories, lightly sweet and gently fruity.
 As the category grows, so does distribution.
 Nauti is mostly available in the northeast, but the other brands are easy to find on shelves around the country.
 When you pick up a can, be sure to thank it for helping to create one of the fastest-growing beverage categories in the country.